• 6 heures

 The Mozilla logo combines two complementary colors.
 Blue and orange are on opposites sides of the chromatic wheel.

-Using complementary colors in a design is a good idea because you won't be able to make mistakes; the effect will please the eye!
+Using complementary colors in a design is a good idea because you know it won't be a mistake; the effect will please the eye!

 Analogous Colors